-The Department may deny coverage under this permit and require submittal of an application for an individual LPDES permit based on a review of the NOI or other information.
+The Department may deny coverage under this permit and require an individual LPDES permit based on a review of the NOI or other information.
 This Office reserves the right to issue such facilities an individual LPDES permit with more appropriate limitations and conditions.